grafana/loki/docs/logql.md

 # LogQL: Log Query Language

 Loki comes with its own PromQL-inspired language for queries called *LogQL*.
-LogQL can be considered a distributed `grep` that aggregates log sources and using labels and operators for filtering.
+LogQL can be considered a distributed `grep` that aggregates log sources, LogQL uses labels and operators for filtering.

-There are two types of LogQL queries: *log queries* which return the contents of log lines, and *metric queries* which extend log queries and calculates values based on the counts of logs from a log query.
+There are two types of LogQL queries:

+-*Log queries* return the contents of log lines.
+-*Metric queries* extend log queries and calculate values based on the counts of logs from a log query.

+A basic log query consists of two parts:
+-**log stream selector**
+-**filter expression**
-A basic log query consists of two parts: the **log stream selector** and a **filter expression**.
-Due to Loki's design, all LogQL queries are required to contain a log stream selector.
+Due to Loki's design, all LogQL queries must contain a log stream selector.

 The log stream selector determines how many log streams (unique sources of log content, such as files) will be searched.
-A more granular log stream selector reduces the number of searched streams to a manageable volume.
+A more granular log stream selector then reduces the number of searched streams to a manageable volume.
 This means that the labels passed to the log stream selector will affect the relative performance of the query's execution.
 The filter expression is then used to do a distributed `grep` over the aggregated logs from the matching log streams.

 > To avoid escaping special characters you can use the `` ` ``(back-tick) instead of `"` when quoting strings.
-For example `` `\w+` `` is the same as `"\\w+"`, this is specially useful when writing regular expression which can contains many backslash that require escaping.
+For example `` `\w+` `` is the same as `"\\w+"`.
+This is specially useful when writing a regular expression which contains multiple backslashes that require escaping.

 ### Log Stream Selector